-The rigorous training engaged teachers in ¬¬pedagogies that demand critical thinking, conceptual teaching, and participatory learning.
-It consisted of developing strategies for problem-solving, evaluation and assessment, and differentiated learning among others.
-The programme is part of AKES’ continued efforts to strengthen capacity for the delivery of core curricula and to ensure that students’ mathematics performance positions them for successful entry to top tertiary education institutions such as the University of Central Asia, the Aga Khan University, and others in the region.
+The rigorous training engaged teachers in pedagogies that demand critical thinking, conceptual teaching and participatory learning.
+It consisted of developing strategies for problem-solving, evaluation and assessment, and differentiated learning, among others.
+The programme is part of AKES’ continued efforts to strengthen capacity for the delivery of core curricula and to ensure that students’ mathematics performance positions them for successful entry to top tertiary education institutions such as the University of Central Asia, the Aga Khan University and others in the region.

-“We were with our colleagues from [the Aga Khan School in] Osh.
-We shared our ideas.
-Together we learned from each other as teachers and we also learned new ideas from our trainers from the UK,” Islom Dushanbev, the Head of the mathematics department at the Aga Khan Lycée, Khorog and a participant in the PTCP.
-“Bringing together these ideas and methods is really important for our growth as teachers and also as a department.”
+“We were with our colleagues from [the Aga Khan School in] Osh, and we shared our ideas," said Islom Dushanbev, the head of the mathematics department at AKL, Khorog and a participant in the PTCP.
+"Together, we learned from each other as teachers and we also learned new ideas from our trainers from the UK.
+Bringing together these ideas and methods is really important for our growth as teachers and also as a department.”

 The training culminated with a certification ceremony during which both participants and volunteers exchanged heartfelt appreciation, a testament to the strength of relationships and knowledge exchanges that the programme facilitated.
 Ongoing mentoring, monitoring and evaluation of the initiative and its impact will seek to track teacher and student performance to ensure the best quality programming continues to be provided for both teachers and students.

-“It’s been really unifying as we’ve all identified challenges that we experience, even though we’re from different parts of the world,” said Sugra Alibhai, a Vice-Principal and Head of the Sixth Form at the Isaac Newton Academy in the UK and a volunteer teacher for this year’s programme.
+“It’s been really unifying as we’ve all identified challenges that we experience, even though we’re from different parts of the world,” said Sugra Alibhai, a vice principal and head of the Sixth Form at the Isaac Newton Academy in the UK and a volunteer teacher for this year’s programme.
 “We’re embracing the same challenges.”

 Top: Khaleel Ladhani, a UK-based mathematics teaching professional, supports teacher learning during the six-day training in Khorog.

-Story/Photo by Sahar Ibrahim
+Story/photos by Sahar Ibrahim